 Suicide Prevention training (QPR or Question, Persuade, Refer) is offered to CSU students and staff to reduce at-risk suicidal behaviors, suicide attempts, and completed suicides.
 Participants increase their awareness and raise the campus community’s level of comfort and empathy in assisting students who feel depressed and suicidal.

 As someone who may be in the best possible position to prevent suicide, you will find that QPR is designed to help you help someone who may be considering suicide.
 QPR consists of three life-saving skills.
-How to:

 Question…a person about suicide